+WEEK #15

+Agency visit

-WEEK #15 Tues.
-12/1 Agency visit Thurs.
-12/3 PPT: Presenting your work In-class work on final term project FINALS WEEK Tues.
-12/8 1:00-3:00 Final term project presentation by teams with outside judge \A Big Ole Caveat:
+PPT: Presenting your work In-class work on final term project

+FINALS WEEK

+Final term project presentation by teams with outside judge

+A Big Ole Caveat:

 Reality Sets In All of this only works if the planets line up.
 And in the real world, as we all know, the planets very rarely line up.
 Guest speakers who are agency professionals suddenly get called out of town for client meetings.
-A school-closing snowstorm hits Chicago in mid-September.
+A school-closing snowstorm hits Chicago in mid-April.
 My own creative juices go into overdrive one morning in the shower and I come up with a more brilliant idea for a lesson.
 Any number of things in the universe can affect this schedule.
-So I caution you to use it only as a guide.
+So'l caution you to use it only as a guide.
 It is definitely subject to change as things outside of my control prevail upon us.

 The Nitty-Gritty Attendance The director Woody Allen once said, showing up is 80% of life.
-Class will start promptly at 10 am.
+Class will start promptly at 10:00.
 You should be in your seat and ready to begin at this time.
 Because discussions, activities and assignments will often be based on presentations shown in class, it will be critical that you arrive on time so as not to miss the point of discussion.
 Class ends at 11:15.
 Packing up your things early is disruptive to others and to me.
 Excused Absences Think about it this way, if you don't go to your job, you get fired.
 Same deal here.
 Well, you won't get fired, but if you don't attend class, you're going to be at risk of failing.
-Students will be allowed a maximum of two unexcused absences.
 Keep in mind that for much of the work for this course, you'll be working with a partner.
 Missing classes will adversely affect not only you but your partner.
 Any assignments given during any missed period must be turned in by the date assigned and it is the responsibility of the student to obtain information on any missed assignments.
 If it is necessary for a student to miss a class due to a legitimate excuse, such as a major illness or true family emergency, it is the responsibility of the student to contact the instructor as soon as possible with written substantiation.
 Completing any missed work will be discussed at that time.